 In 2019, I received a unique opportunity through a Thomas J Watson Fellowship to pursue an international project of my own design.
 As a wildland firefighter, I was aware that the frequency and severity of wildfires seem to be occurring across the world.
 International news told us they were burning, but never why or how.
-Smoke over Russia, Indonesia, Amazonia, Australia, Africa.
+Smoke over Russia, Indonesia, Amazonia, Australia, Africa - it has begun to feel as if catastrophic fire is creating darker smoke than before.
 The Anthropocene and wildfire seemed to be accelerating one another, and I wanted to gain context.
-A fellowship from Th Watson Foundation offered the means and platform to ask questions.
+A fellowship from The Watson Foundation offered the means and platform to ask questions.
 I am incredibly grateful.

 Fire - a physical process dependent on terrestrial life, that determines the fate of species and ecosystems, but not itself alive.
 Through the synthesis of oxygen, fuel, and heat, wildfires have permeated and defined earth’s natural system.
 The oldest evidence of burnt vegetation can be dated back 420 million years ago - 415 million years before the origin of the first Homo species.
 Consistently ignited by lightening, wildfire frequencies fluctuated throughout time dependent on atmospheric oxygen contents.
 The evolutionary step of terrestrial plants oxygenated the world, and fire reined - inciting mass extinctions, spurring biodiversity, and dictating carbon and nutrient cycles.
 The effects of a burning planet designed existing natural systems, and fire, the great disturbance, influenced the spread of earth’s plant species.
 The ecological mechanisms of fire favored certain evolutionary traits and the world’s systems separated into fire-sensitive and fire-adapted types.
 Today, fire-adapted ecosystems cover over 46% of available land surface, and are responsible for the creation and maintenance of all grasslands, shrublands, savannas, and boreal forests.
 Since it’s inception on our flammable planet, wildfire has been one of earth’s “master variables”, as it continues to shape the world’s biotic evolutionary path.